istio/istio.io/content/docs/concepts/security/index.md

 - **Flexibility through custom properties support**, for example conditions, in roles and role-bindings.
 - **High performance**, as Istio authorization is enforced natively on Envoy.
-- **Supports HTTP, HTTPS and HTTP2 natively, as well as any plain TCP protocols**.
+- **High compatibility**, supports HTTP, HTTPS and HTTP2 natively, as well as any plain TCP protocols.

 ### Authorization architecture